Sea bass caught from Jolly Mon Reef near Ocean Isle Beach in winter 2026

-Where to Find Black Sea Bass Near Ocean Isle Beach, Holden Beach & Sunset Beach
+Where to Find Sea Bass Near Ocean Isle Beach This Winter

 When targeting Black Sea Bass near Ocean Isle Beach in the Winter, location is everything.
 These fish won't be roaming in open water, they stay tight to structure where they can find food and safety.
 If you're launching from Shallotte Inlet, Lockwood Folly Inlet, or Little River Inlet, you're already in range of some of the best Sea Bass reefs along the Brunswick County coast.